bennyboer/worklog/README.md

 > This project is kind of **work in progress** at the moment.
 > Nevertheless feel free to take a look or try it!

-Simple CLI application written in Rust for me to be able to log times for work.
+Simple CLI application written in Rust for me to be able to keep track of times spend on work items.

 ## Usage

-Currently we only have a command line interface and no pre-built binaries.
+Currently, we only have a command line interface and no pre-built binaries.
 So you need to build the application yourself using a Rust toolchain (Which we do not cover here -> See [here](https://www.rust-lang.org/).

 Build the application with `cargo build --release` and find the built executable under `target/release/` named `cli.exe` or just `cli` depending on your platform.